2017 Macedonian local elections

-In both of the first two rounds, voting was held a day early (October 14 and 28) for hospitalized and disadvantaged persons, and those in home detention or prison.
-A third round re-vote was held on November 12 in the municipality of Čair only.
+The local elections were held as scheduled, on October 15, 2017.
+Only 45 municipalities elected a mayor in the first round, and 35 had to vote again on October 29.
+Before both of the first two rounds, voting was held a day early (October 14 and 28) for hospitalized and disadvantaged persons, and those in home detention or prison.
+A re-vote was held on November 12 in the municipality of Čair only.